juju/docs/src/en/models-cmr-scene-2.md

 ```

 The 'yaml' format shows additional information, such as who is allowed to
-access the offer (see managing offer access) and what ingress subnets are
+access the offer and what ingress subnets are required to allow traffic from
-required to allow traffic from the consuming model:
+the consuming model:

 ```bash
 juju list-offers -m lxd-cmr-1:cmr-model-1 --format yaml